-We’ve also created a short video to help you install the workflow:
+We’ve also created a short video to guide you through the install:

-If you’re not immediately redirected to the workflow's editor, you can find your newly installed workflow under Automation > Workflows.
-Select the E-Commerce Blueprint: Checkout Abandonment Workflow.
-In the next video, we’ll give a full rundown on how this workflow functions.
+If you aren't immediately redirected to the workflow in your own account, go to Automation > Workflows.
+Select the Ecommerce Blueprint: Checkout Abandonment Workflow.
+In the next video, we’ll show give you a quick teardown about how this workflow functions.

-This first video covers the workflow’s entry triggers, all the way up to the workflow’s goal:
+This first video explains the workflow steps starting from the entry trigger, all the way up to the first Goal: